mauroservienti/milestone.github.io/_posts/2019-04-18-the-fine-art-of-dismantling.md

 Payments can define a request handler that intercepts HTTP post requests to a URL like `/reservation/{reservation-id}`, the same can be done by Customer Care, and by Reservations.

-Let's start from the end: Reservation in the `Handle` method of its request handler will send a request to its backend to kick off the reservation process.
+Let's start from the end: Reservations in the `Handle` method of its request handler will send a request to its backend to kick off the reservation process.
 The reservation process is a state machine whose first state is `reservation-pending`.

 Customer Care simply stores customer information along with the `reservation-id` to keep track that a reservation belongs to a customer.
 By using list composition techniques Customer Care can now handle scenarios like: we want to display all the reservations made by a customer.